 A yoga therapist is an experienced yoga teacher who has undergone post-graduate training in western medical conditions, interview and assessment skills, as well as the advanced application of yoga philosophy and techniques as therapy.

-The evaluation framework for yoga therapy is the panchamayakosha, five levels of being; physical body, energy / breath, thinking / feeling mind, intuitive wisdom and pure awareness.
+The holistic framework for yoga therapy is the five ‘Koshas‘, the levels of being; physical body, breath and vital energy, thinking / feeling mind, intuitive wisdom and Awareness / Consciousness.

 Within this framework, the models used to determine the imbalances are:

 • the principal prana vayus – the breathing mechanism and circulation of prana

 • the gunas - awareness and wisdom of energy use

 • the Ayurvedic doshas – body / personality type and imbalances